awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-apigateway-deployment-stagedescription.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ThrottlingBurstLimit`  <a name="cfn-apigateway-deployment-stagedescription-throttlingburstlimit"></a>
-The number of burst requests per second that API Gateway permits across all APIs, stages, and methods in your AWS account\.
+The target request burst rate limit\.
+This allows more requests through for a period of time than the target rate limit\.
 For more information, see [Manage API Request Throttling](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-request-throttling.html) in the *API Gateway Developer Guide*\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ThrottlingRateLimit`  <a name="cfn-apigateway-deployment-stagedescription-throttlingratelimit"></a>
-The number of steady\-state requests per second that API Gateway permits across all APIs, stages, and methods in your AWS account\.
+The Atarget request steady\-state rate limit\.
 For more information, see [Manage API Request Throttling](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-request-throttling.html) in the *API Gateway Developer Guide*\.
 *Required*: No
 *Type*: Double
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)